juicebox-systems/juicebox-software-realm/README.md

 ## Other Providers

-If you'd like to host a realm on another provider, or with a configuration other than the ones described above, you will need to choose a provider and manually configure your environent.
+If you'd like to host a realm on another provider, or with a configuration other than the ones described above, you will need to choose a provider and manually configure your environment.

 For your convenience, a Dockerfile is provided that can run a realm on most hosting platforms once properly configured.